yrashk-archived/bpxe-go/README.md

 ## Licensing & Contributions

-BPXE is not Open Source software.
-However, its source code is available under the terms of [Business Source License 1.1](LICENSE) with an Additional Use Grant for non-commercial purposes.
+BPXE is Open Source software in the making.
+Its source code is currently available under the terms of [Business Source License 1.1](LICENSE) with an Additional Use Grant for non-commercial purposes.
 Moreover, according to the terms of this license, every release of BPXE will eventually be re-licensed under the terms of [Apache 2.0 license](licenses/LICENSE-Apache-2.0), on its fourth anniversary.

 We also take [contributions](CONTRIBUTING.md) under the terms of [New BSD license](licenses/LICENSE-BSD-3-Clause) or in public domain.